How to pack carry-on only for Europe in a nutshell:

 Travel Outfit #2

 I wear a lot of black (or gray or navy blue), and in Italy, other people do, too.
 While I prefer to blend in and be a little inconspicuous, I do love an occasional pop of color.
-I brought this green turtleneck sweater for those days that I wanted to add a little color to my outfits.
+I brought a colorful turtleneck sweater for those days that I wanted to add a little color to my outfits.
 It’s soft and cozy with a warm neck, perfect for traveling in Italy in winter.

 Travel Outfit #3